-Effectiveness: Cutting large shrubs and continued removal of root sprouts, plus replanting, is effective for localized infestations.
+PTER Effectiveness: Cutting large shrubs and continued removal of root sprouts, plus replanting, is effective for localized infestations.

 - Pull out any easy-to-pull plants. - Cut larger plants just below soil level.
 If plants are too large, leave a short stump. - Knock off or clip new sprouts around the stump. - Check around the site for sprouts from roots.
-Roots of older plants are widespread - a 20-ft perimeter is not unusual. - Mature plants send up root shoots that developed into new plants.
-All the plants in a colony must be cut or dug out.
+Roots of older plants are widespread - a 10-ft radius is not unusual. - Mature plants send up root shoots that developed into new plants.
+All the plants in a colony must be cut or dug out. - Every time you cut the plant, you force it to re-sprout, which depletes root reserves and weakens the plant.